 - Carrots, Beets and Radishes.
 These and many other root veggies can be started from seed or by using the toothpick method: Using toothpicks, suspend a cutting of a "stem and stump" in a shallow glass of water until it grows roots.
 Then transfer to a deep pot with loose, rich soil.10 Switch up varieties to keep a constant supply of these nutrient-dense root vegetables on hand.
 Heirloom varieties of each are available in a mixture of colors, shapes and textures that will delight you and your dinner guests.

 - Salad Greens.
 Romaine lettuce, arugula, kale, spinach, turnip greens, celery and broccoli are just a few of the salad greens you can grow indoors.
 Mix and match varieties to keep your menu interesting.
 Harvest outer leaves first to encourage continued plant growth.

 When growing vegetables to eat, be sure to get quality plants or seeds from reputable sources.
-Once you've decided which veggies you want to grow, use well-draining soil amended with Pennington Earthworm Castings 1.5-0-0 to add nutrients.
-To promote flavorful veggies, treat with Alaska Vegetable & Tomato Dry Fertilizer 4-6-6 as directed.
+To promote flavorful veggies, treat with Alaska Fish Fertilizer 5-1-1.as directed.

 Hints & Tips

 - Choose a variety of plants and intermingle them.
 This will make an interesting display as well as increase the humidity level as water evaporates from plant leaves.
 Lightly mist with a spray bottle several times a week.